 Definition of Annual Wage Limit

 Annual wage limit is a term in payroll accounting associated with the Social Security payroll tax.
-Annual wage limit is also known as the wage base, wage ceiling, and maximum taxable earnings.
+The annual wage limit is also known as the annual wage base, wage ceiling, taxable maximum, and maximum taxable earnings.
 The annual wage limit applies to only the Social Security payroll tax portion of the FICA payroll tax.
 (There is no annual wage limit for the Medicare payroll tax portion of FICA.)

 Example of Annual Wage Limit

 Assume that an employee has gross wages of $150,000 during the year 2020.
 Only $137,700 of the employee's wages are subject to the Social Security tax of 6.2%.
 As a result, the amount withheld from the employee's pay for the Social Security tax will be $8,537.40 ($137,700 X 0.062).
 In addition, the employer must match the amount withheld and must remit $17,074.80 ($8,537.40 + $8,537.40) to the U.S. Treasury.

 No Annual Wage Limit for Medicare Tax